aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - Parameters: Set the EbsDefaultEncryptionKeyAdministratorArn parameter to the permitted IAM Admin Role.
     - Specify Regions: ap-southeast-5, us-east-1

 11. Enroll all the OUs (Infrastructure, Sandbox, Forensic) under Control Tower Management.
 Go to AWS Control Tower --> Organization and select the OU for registration.
 Do not register "Suspended" OU under Control Tower management because this is for closed/suspended accounts.
-Dont enable backup.
+Do not enable backup.

 12. Enable IAM Access Analyzer in the management account that will create the IAM Access Analyzer service role 'AWSServiceRoleForAccessAnalyzer'.
     - Deployment Region: Malaysia ap-southeast-5